-- Anger – when awareness’s arise that tell you things are different.
-Examples include "what is the matter with "you", snap out of it and get back to normal".
+- Anger – awareness that tells you things are different.
+Examples include “what is the matter with “you”, snap out of it and get back to normal”.

 - Bargaining or Dialogue – this happens when you see that things are changing and you say to yourself, “if I change this, then he/she will be better” or “if I had only done this, then things would be different”

 - Depression – the deep sadness that you have lost something very important and the hurt that comes with it.

 - Acceptance – final awareness that things have changed and that you have the wonderful opportunity to learn to live with the change.